Franklin Park, McLean VA Homes for Sale

 Franklin Park reflects this sentiment perfectly.
 It is not only one of the most sought after neighborhoods in McLean, but in Virginia as a whole.

-With a rich history, rolling hills, beautiful wooded areas and large variety of properties, Franklin Park is a sought community area for good reason.
+With a rich history, rolling hills, beautiful wooded areas and large variety of properties, Franklin Park is a valued community area for good reason.

 The Franklin Park area has seen its share of early US History.